gadfly361/flutter_test_cookbook/README.md

 - have runnable tests
 - only check in 'meaningful' files

-Note: if you want to get an early sense of whether or not your recipe will be accepted, please open a new recipe issue first.
+Note: if you want to get an early sense of whether or not your recipe will be accepted, please open a `[recipe-suggestion]` issue first.

 ### Want to fix a typo?